 In a cohort study, a population-at-risk for an event of interest is followed over time for the occurrence of that event.
 Information on exposure status is known throughout the follow-up period for each study participant.
 A study participant might be exposed to a medicinal product at one time during follow-up, but unexposed at another time point.
 Since the population exposure during follow-up is known, incidence rates can be calculated.
 In many cohort studies involving exposure to medicinal product(s), comparison cohorts of interest are selected on the basis of medication use and followed over time.
 Cohort studies are useful when there is a need to know the incidence rates of adverse events in addition to the relative risks of adverse events.
 They are also useful for the evaluation of multiple adverse events within the same study.
 However, it may be difficult to recruit sufficient numbers of patients who are exposed to a product of interest (such as an orphan medicinal product) or to study very rare outcomes.
 The identification of patients for cohort studies may come from large automated databases or from data collected specifically for the study at hand.
-In addition, cohort studies may be used to examine safety concerns in special populations (older persons, children, patients with comorbid eonditions, pregnant women) through over-sampling of these patients or by stratifying the cohort if sufficient numbers of patients exist
+In addition, cohort studies may be used to examine safety concerns in special populations (older persons, children, patients with comorbid conditions, pregnant women) through over-sampling of these patients or by stratifying the cohort if sufficient numbers of patients exist pharmacodynamics and pharmacokinetic studies might be conducted to determine whether a particular dosing regimen can put patients at an increased risk of adverse events.
+Genetic testing may also provide clues about which group of patients might be at an increased risk of adverse reactions.
+Furthermore, based on the pharmacological properties and the expected use of the medicinal product in clinical practice, conducting specific studies to investigate potential drug-drug interactions and food-drug interactions might be called for.
+These studies may include population pharmacokinetic studies and therapeutic drug monitoring in patients and normal volunteers.

-7.5.Clinical Trials
+7.5.
+Clinical Trials